yangmanST/graph_storage/README.md

 java project description：
 [preprocessing.java](https://github.com/yangmanST/graph_storage/blob/master/pre_data/src/pre_data/Preprocessing.java)：It parses the feature vector and interacts with the database to obtain the vector label.

-## run
-labeling phase：Package preprocesing into a jar package, and then run in the ubuntu.Before run the jar package,you need to deploy the [benchmark](https://github.com/kuzeko/graph-databases-testsuite)
-train phase:the main program responsible for training and evaluation is [classify.py](https://github.com/yangmanST/graph_storage/tree/master/cost_evalution/classify.py)

 ## Results
 We train the models with CPU and 8G memory.